 Hey listen.
 You are NOT lazy.
 But sometimes those dang early birds can make us more night owl types feel a bit lazy.
 Most of us either fall into the “get up super early and do a bunch of things” camp OR the “stay up after the kids are in bed and get a bunch done then” camp.

-But I do really believe when you get to be earlier, you feel better in the morning.
-There’s something about those 10pm-12am hours that give you this extra special sauce of sleep.
+But I do really believe when you get to bed earlier, you feel better in the morning.
+There’s something about those 10pm-12am hours that give such a nice, deep night of sleep.
 Getting that great night of sleep and getting up a tad earlier is going to help us “lazy” girls to get up a leg up on our homeschool morning.